amandagrice/dbscg-maker/README.md

 ## Current Features:

-- Can create battle cards of any single color (black, blue, gree, red, yellow).
+- Can create battle cards of any single color (black, blue, green, red, yellow).
 - Can set the total cost and specified cost (except for black cards) to any number.
 - Can set the combo power to 0, 5000, or 10000 and make it cost 0 or 1 to combo.
 - Can set the card art to any image saved to your computer.
 Accepts most image formats.